Best of Central Asia Tour – Fall 2025

 Price includes

-• Accommodation based on two people sharing a double/twin room; breakfasts included
+• Accommodation is based on two people sharing a double/twin room; breakfasts are included.

 • Full board (all lunches and dinners)

-• English-speaking local tour leader accompanying the group in each country
+• English-speaking local tour leader accompanying the group during the whole trip

 • All entry fees as per the itinerary

-• Economy class flight tickets from Almaty-Nursultan, Nursultan-Tashkent, Tashkent-Urgench
+• Economy class flight tickets Almaty-Dushanbe, Tashkent-Urgench, Dashoguz-Ashgabat

 Price does not include